gaomingqi/Track-Anything/README.md

 <!-- ![avengers]() -->

 ## :rocket: Updates
 - 2023/04/29: We improved inpainting by decoupling GPU memory usage and video length.
-Now Track-Anything can inpaint videos with any length!
-Check [HERE] for our GPU memory requirements.
+Now Track-Anything can inpaint videos with any length! :smiley_cat: Check [HERE](https://github.com/gaomingqi/Track-Anything/issues/4#issuecomment-1528198165) for our GPU memory requirements.

 - 2023/04/25: We are delighted to introduce [Caption-Anything](https://github.com/ttengwang/Caption-Anything) :writing_hand:, an inventive project from our lab that combines the capabilities of Segment Anything, Visual Captioning, and ChatGPT.